Plastic Pyrolysis Plant

 Catalytic Pyrolysis Oil

-- serve as fuel for boiler plants, cement factories, and brick-making plants.
+• fuel for energy-intensive industries such as boiler plants, cement factories, and brick-making plants;

 Are All Plastic Suitable for Plastic Pyrolysis Equipment?